davegmn/Portforlio/README.md

 ## Projects

+### Trade Evolution
+This website was created for the company Trade Evolution, the colours on it, represents what they are, as their images.
+One of the most important projects as I started my freelancer career.
+* HTML
+* CSS
+* JS

 ### Digital Signature App
 This project features a Digital siganture software which signs and verify documents encrypted in RSA, project developed in collaboration with Prepa Net.
 * RSA Scheme